Legal Options When Your Child Is Injured At School

 - Where did the incident take place (City, County, State, and School)?

-- Were there inactions or actions of the school and its employee that led to the injuries?
+- Was there inaction or action of the school and its employee that led to the injuries?

 - What could the school have done prior to the incident that would have avoided the incident?